-FIA_X509_EXT.2.1 The TSF shall use X.509v3 certificates as defined by RFC 5280 to support authentication for [selection: IPsec, TLS, HTTPS, DTLS], and [selection: code signing for system software updates, code signing for mobile applications, code signing for integrity verification, [assignment: other uses], no additional uses].
+The TSF shall use X.509v3 certificates as defined by RFC 5280 to support authentication for mutually authenticated TLS as defined in the Package for Transport Layer Security, HTTPS [selection: IPsec in accordance with the PP-Module for VPN Client, mutually authenticated DTLS as defined in the Package for Transport Layer Security], and [selection: code signing for system software updates, code signing for mobile applications, code signing for integrity verification, [assignment: other uses], no additional uses].

-Application Note: The ST author's first selection shall match the selection of FTP_ITC_EXT.1.1.
-Certificates may optionally be used for trusted updates of system software (FPT_TUD_EXT.2.3) and mobile applications (FPT_TUD_EXT.2.5) and for integrity verification (FPT_TST_EXT.2).
-If FPT_TUD_EXT.2.5 is included in the ST, "code signing for mobile applications" must be included in the selection.
+Application Note: The ST author's first selection must match the selection of FDP UPC EXT.1.1/APPS and FTP ITC EXT.1.1.

+Certificates may optionally be used for trusted updates of system software (FPT_TUD_EXT.2.3) and mobile applications (FPT_TUD_EXT.5.1) and for integrity verification (FPT TST EXT.2/PREKERNEL).
+If "code signing for system" software updates" or "code signing for mobile applications" is selected FPT TUD EXT.4.1 must be included in the ST.